NeuraLegion/sectester-js/CONTRIBUTING.md

-# How to contribute to SecBox SDKs
+# How to contribute to Sec Tester SDKs

 ## Your First Contribution